pgEdge/pgedge-docloader/docs/configuration.md

 pgedge-docloader --help
 ```

-The following command demonstrates specifying options on the command line:
+The following command demonstrates specifying options on the command line; in the command, each command line option is followed by the column name in which the content will be stored:

 ```bash
 pgedge-docloader \